Sessions 01: Advanced Practice Registered Nurses

 Analysis and Aspects of Registered Nurses 2020 Conference

-On behalf of the International Conference on Registered Nurses and Emergency Nursing’s scientific and board committee members, we would like to invite all the participants and exhibitors from the world to Edinburg, Scotland on March 04-05, 2020.
+On behalf of the International Conference on Registered Nurses and Emergency Nursing’s scientific and board committee members, we would like to invite all the participants and exhibitors from the world to San Francisco on September 21-22, 2020.
 We have decided to arrange proficient keynote speech, poster presentation, oral presentation, seminars, workshops, symposia, and exhibitions in the program.
 So, it will be an exclusive stage for nurses, nursing researchers, students, physicians, educators to show case and present their novel ideas and to discuss the most recent innovations and key concerns adopted in the field of nursing and health care.

 Why do nurses attend conferences?

 The nursing conferences are one of the best ways to hear about the recent advancements and innovations in nursing practice.
-Most of the nurses are interested to enhance their knowledge and practice by learning the latest developments and for them, the 6th World Nursing and Nursing Care Congress is the best stage.
+Most of the nurses are interested to enhance their knowledge and practice by learning the latest developments in Nursing.

 The list of top Universities offering Nursing courses as per the U.S. News rankings